prometheus-operator/runbooks/content/runbooks/general/Watchdog.md

 There are integrations with various notification mechanisms that send a notification when this alert is not firing.
-For example the "DeadMansSnitch" integration in PagerDuty.
+For example the `DeadMansSnitch` integration in PagerDuty.